Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 But there’s an added bonus to using this unique billing policy.
 As a user consumption model, it forces Slack’s growth to correlate with their customers growth.
 Otherwise, this happens:

-The email Slack send you when you get credit back
+The email Slack sends you when you get credit back

 Sales people can’t just sell an account and then move on.

-For this reason, Slack MUST make sure their product is the best it can be and fully integrated into their users’ day-to-day work… or they won’t get paid.
+For this reason, Slack MUST make sure their product is the best it can be and fully integrates into their users’ day-to-day work… or they won’t get paid.

 As of today, this type of “fair billing policy” isn’t very widespread nor has it been adopted by any of the big names in SaaS besides Slack (for now, at least).